nickjalbert/reading/PAPERS.tex.md

 * Finding the nullspace: Do elimination.
 Set each free variable to one (and others to zero) and solve for a vector in the nullspace.

-* Matrix $R$ is the reduced row echelon form.
-Use the pivots to clean up the rows above them and make pivots equal to 1. $R$ for our above example is:
+* Matrix $R$ is the reduced row echelon form (rref).
+Use the pivots to clean up the rows above them and make pivots equal to 1. $R$ for our above example
+  is:

 $$
     \begin{bmatrix}